FriendsOfOro/front-commerce-lite/docs/create-a-ui-component.md

----
-title: Create a UI Component
+# Create a UI Component
----

 In Front-Commerce we split our components in two categories: the **UI** components available in the `components` folder, and the business components available in the `modules` and `pages` folders.